/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Delight in the wide skies and stunning scenery of the wild remote islands of Shetland and Orkney and their beautiful wildlife and flora.
 Wilderness and Nature reserves full of seals, otters, Shetland ponies, and bird colonies (including puffins) are just the beginning!

-• Travel during the month of June when Shetland and Orkney enjoy long days and clear blue skies, making it one of the most popular months to visit.
+• Travel in Summer when Shetland and Orkney enjoy long days and clear blue skies, making it one of the most popular months to visit.
 Bird watchers love the migratory cliffhangers, with puffins breeding on the islands between May and early August.
 Wildflowers bloom throughout the summer, covering the meadows, moorland and cliffs with colour.

 • Sail to 9 unique and memorable islands: Shetland, Unst, Noss, Bressay, Orkney, Hoy, Rousay, Papa Westray, South Ronaldsay.